inventaire/inventaire-wiki/How-to-contribute.md

    * share on social networks
    * help to reach people who might be interested in using it: you know a blog about books or openknowledge, maybe they would be interested in talking about inventaire!

-* give **feedback** on what works and what doesn't, either by commenting a card on this board or by sending an email at hello@inventaire.io
+* give **feedback** on what works and what doesn't, either by commenting a card on the [roadmap board](https://trello.com/b/0lKcsZDj/inventaire-roadmap) or by sending an email at hello@inventaire.io

 * help **designing inventaire** by upvoting feature cards on this board, commenting or creating new ones: don't be afraid, you can't break anything (well, unless you aim for it, don't take it as a challenge ;) )